AbadNaseer/home_task/infra/terraform/README.md

 Notes for learners
 - This project intentionally keeps secrets and a private key in the module folder for convenience.
 Do not commit private keys to git in real projects.

+IAM quick setup (if your Terraform user lacks EC2/VPC permissions)
+- If the `terraform-deployer` user is missing permissions (error mentions ec2:DescribeImages), you can create and attach a minimal policy.
+- Run as an admin:
+   - `cd infra/terraform/iam`
+   - `.
+      attach-policy.ps1 -ProfileName admin-profile -UserName terraform-deployer`
+   - This creates a `TerraformDeployerEC2VPCPolicy` and attaches it to the user.
+   - After that, re-run the deploy helper: `..\deploy.ps1 -ProfileName teamtasks`